HiThisIsNotCodeRepo/HelloGoInAction/Chap5/README.md

 method just like they are defined for outer type.

 If outer type implements interface for its own type, then will overwrite embedding type's implementation.

+*Identifier access control*

+Identifier starts with uppercase letter can be accessed by outside package, if starts with lowercase then means its private in its own package.